minprog/programmeren-ki/other/figure/index.md

     check50 -l minprog/programmeren-ki/2021/other/figure

 Check50 cannot check that your figure is printed according to consistent rules, but it will warn you if you have errors or if you do not perform input validation.
+After submitting, your program will be checked visually for adherence to the requirements.

 ## How to submit